lythro/ProjectHeartbeat/README.md

 This is the arduino ide project file.
 Specific code for the microcontroller: A maple mini board, STM32F103CBT6.
 For instructions on how to program it, see https://github.com/rogerclarkmelbourne/Arduino\_STM32/wiki/Installation

+## effect2gif
+cmd tool to convert a config string into a gif of 100 frames with delays appropriate for a full cycle of the effect